Artemis program: Commercial Lunar Payload Services

-The VIPER rover will operate near the lunar south pole at Nobile Crater.
-VIPER is planned to travel several kilometers, collecting data on different kinds of soil environments affected by light and temperature — those in complete darkness, occasional light, and in constant sunlight.
-Once it enters a permanently shadowed location, it will operate on battery power alone and will not be able to recharge them until it drives to a sunlit area.
-Its total operation time will be approximately 100 Earth days.

-Both the launcher and the lander to be used will be competitively provided through the Commercial Lunar Payload Services (CLPS) contractors, with Astrobotic delivering the Griffin lander and SpaceX providing the Falcon Heavy launch vehicle.

 International contractors

 Artemis Accords

-On 5 May 2020, Reuters reported that the Trump administration was drafting a new international agreement outlining the laws for mining on the Moon.
-NASA Administrator Jim Bridenstine officially announced the Artemis Accords on 15 May 2020.
-It consists of a series of bilateral agreements between the governments of participating nations in the Artemis program "grounded in the Outer Space Treaty of 1967".
+On May 5, 2020, Reuters reported that the Trump administration was drafting a new international agreement outlining the laws for mining on the Moon.
+NASA Administrator Jim Bridenstine officially announced the Artemis Accords on May 15, 2020.
+It consists of a series of multilateral agreements between the governments of participating nations in the Artemis program "grounded in the Outer Space Treaty of 1967".
 The Artemis Accords have been criticized by some American researchers as "a concerted, strategic effort to redirect international space cooperation in favor of short-term U.S. commercial interests".
-The Accords were signed by the United States, Australia, Canada, Japan, Luxembourg, Italy, the United Kingdom, and the United Arab Emirates on 13 October 2020, and later signed by Ukraine.
-In May 2021, South Korea joined as the 10th signatory state of the Artemis Accords, with New Zealand following later the same month.
-Brazil became the 12th signatory country in June 2021.
-Poland became the 13th signatory country in October 2021.
-Mexico signed in December 2021.
-Israel signed in January 2022, Romania and Singapore in March 2022, Colombia signed in May 2022, France signed in June 2022, followed by Saudi Arabia in July 2022.

 Exploration Ground Systems (EGS)

 The Exploration Ground Systems (EGS) Program is one of three NASA programs based at NASA's Kennedy Space Center in Florida.
 EGS was established to develop and operate the systems and facilities necessary to process and launch rockets and spacecraft during assembly, transport, and launch.
-EGS is preparing the infrastructure to support NASA's Space Launch System (SLS) rocket and its payloads, such as the Orion spacecraft for Artemis 1.
+EGS is preparing the infrastructure to support NASA's Space Launch System (SLS) rocket and its payloads, such as the Orion spacecraft for Artemis I.

 Gateway Logistics Services

-The Lunar Gateway is a station set to be constructed in lunar orbit, and the Gateway Logistics Services program will provide cargo and other supplies to the station, even when crews are not present.
+The Lunar Gateway is a space station to be constructed in lunar orbit, and the Gateway Logistics Services program will provide cargo and other supplies to the station, even when crews are not present.
 As of 2022, only SpaceX's supply vehicle, known as Dragon XL, is planned to supply the Gateway.
 Dragon XL is a version of the Dragon spacecraft, to be launched by the Falcon Heavy.
 Unlike Dragon 2 and its predecessor, it is intended to be an expendable spacecraft.